BEHOLD THE LAMB!

 In Christ is fulfilled the Booth, the Lampstand, and the Altar of sacrifice.
 Christ is God’s Booth.
 God dwells in Him, and He in God.
 Think about the following statements:

-And I have put my words in thy mouth, and I have covered thee in the shadow of mine hand, that I may plant the heavens, and lay the foundations of the earth, and say unto Zion, Thou art my people.
+And I have put My words in your mouth; I have covered you with the shadow of My hand, that I may plant the heavens, lay the foundations of the earth, and say to Zion, ‘You are My people.’”
 (Isaiah 51:16)

 God would never give such glory to another person; therefore, we can conclude from the above two passages that God dwells in Christ and Christ in God.
 God and Christ are One.

-For mine own sake, even for mine own sake, will I do it: for how should my name be polluted? and I will not give my glory unto another.
+For My own sake, for My own sake, I will do it; for how should My name be profaned?
+And I will not give My glory to another.
 (Isaiah 48:11)

 God alone has authority and power to plant the heavens, lay the foundations of the earth and say to Zion, “You are my people.”